TRotK/CarND-LaneLines/writeup.md

 * I applied Canny edge detection on the smoothed image with low threshold being 80 and high threshold 180.
 * I specified the region of interest as a trapezoid and used it to filter out all the edges outside of the region.
 Since the camera is not exactly centered, my mask was shifted as well.
 * I ran Hough transform with rho = 2, theta = pi / 180, threshold = 20, min_line_length = 10 and max_line_gap = 10.
+* I superimposed the result with the original image using weighted_img() helper function.

 ![alt text][fig1]
 ![alt text][fig2]